tarhses/teturisu/README.md

 * There is no [garbage system](https://tetris.wiki/Garbage).
 * The game uses [infinity](https://tetris.wiki/Infinity) to handle its lock delay.
 It actually is compliant to the Guideline, but another locking type could be preferable (well maybe, I dunno).

 These features might be implemented in the future though.
-Feel free to contribute :wink:!
+See the [roadmap](/ROADMAP.md) and feel free to contribute :wink:!

 ## License